 Epilepsy is a brain disorder responsible for repeated, unprovoked seizures that can disrupt everyday life and your health.
 The condition affects people of all ages, races, sexes, and ethnic backgrounds.
-It occurs when neurons, cells in the brain that control actions, send wrong electrical signals and trigger seizures.
-If you’ve been diagnosed with epilepsy, there are many treatment options and strategies that can help you manage symptoms.
+It occurs when neurons, cells in the brain that control actions, send wrong electrical signals, and trigger seizures.

-“Because this is a neurological disease without a cure for some, and up to a third of people cannot control their seizures with medication, the information you bring to your health care team is essential for your individual treatment.”
+“Because this is a neurological disease without a cure for some, and up to a third of people cannot control their seizures with medication, the information you bring to your health care team is essential for your individual treatment,” says Rani Sarkis, MD, Msc, a neurologist and epilepsy specialist with the Mass General Brigham Neuroscience Institute.
+Dr. Sarkis cares for patients at Brigham and Women’s Hospital.

 It’s important to follow the treatment plan designed by your neurologist.
 If you haven’t met with a neurologist, talk to your primary care provider (PCP).
 They can help find a neurologist close to you.